RoboJackets/software-training/Week 1/lecture_material/linux_intro.md

 `$` is always appended to variables in bash

 `$PATH` is another advanced Linux concept.
 Linux checks certain places when you run programs.
-By adding things to the `$PATH`, you gurantee that Linux will also check those places for programs.
+By adding things to the `$PATH`, you guarantee that Linux will also check those places for programs.
 This is how ROS2 is able to function when you install external libraries, as it simply has them in a path-accessible location (`/opt/ros/<version-name>/bin`)